Alternatives of lead generation to expos, trade shows, conferences and offline events for startups and SME’s

 Direct sales activities

-and other regulations) is a very powerful tool.
-Correct segmentation and
+other regulations) is a very powerful tool.
+Correct segmentation and targeting,

-targeting, clear professional communication. with focus on valid,
+clear professional communication. with focus on valid, informative and

 First step typically involves research of prospect